hyeonjin-cho/TranscriptionDynamicModeling/README.md

 ## This repository includes:
 1. Code used for preprocessing of raw scRNA-Seq data
+     - fff
-2. Codes used to generate all plots.
+3. Codes used to generate all plots.

 All the rates were inferred using StochasticGene v.1.1.7